bobby-brennan/gitback-blog/articles/apis-guru/content.md

 ## Why is Discovery Important?
+API Discovery is important for both Consumers and Producers of APIs.

 ### API Consumers
 Whether you're a large enterprise, a developer at a start-up, or a lone hacker,